Loneliness of Leila

-Loneliness of Leila (Persian: تنهایی لیلا, romanized: Tanhaei Leila) is a 2015 Iranian drama television series directed by Mohammad Hossein Latifi and written by Hamed Angha, which aired on IRIB TV3 from 25 July to 1 September 2015 for 30 episodes.
+Loneliness of Leila (تنهایی لیلا) is a 2015 Iranian drama television series directed by Mohammad Hossein Latifi and written by Hamed Angha, which aired on IRIB TV3 from 25 July to 1 September 2015 for 30 episodes.

 Plot

 Leila, a girl from a wealthy and unreligious background gets in love with a religious guy, Mohammad, and puts him in special circumstances and tests his faith.
 Leila also had a fiancé, but her love for Muhammad completely transforms her and strengthens her faith.
 She marries Muhammad and has a child together but Muhammad suffers from a previous stroke.
 He dies and this is the beginning of the story of Leila's problems.